NZSIS Response to Information Requests

 New Zealand legislation offers special protection to NZSIS information including:

-- Section 13A of the NZSIS Act which makes it an offence for any person to publish or broadcast the fact that any person is a member of the NZSIS (other than the Director), or is connected in any way with a member of the NZSIS.
+- Section 227 of the Intelligence and Security Act 2017 which makes it an offence for any person to publish or broadcast the fact that any person is a member of the NZSIS or GCSB (other than the Directors-General), or is connected in any way with a member of the NZSIS.